 Virtual reality is quickly growing in popularity, technology, and accessibility.
 New use cases are being discovered daily; such uses include the medical field to train new surgeons.
 This project has attempted to seek out another use case for virtual reality to include it in academia and push it into the future.
 The VR Art Museum hoped to bring the experience of a museum to the user without them needing to travel for such an experience.
 The user would then be able to view and learn about historical art with minimal effort.

 While working on this project many iterations of textures, controls, and environment were experimented with to give the best user experience.
-Based on the minimal user group testing that was completed, along side the testing from myself and the professor throughout working on this project.
+Based on the minimal user group testing that was completed, alongside the testing from myself and the professor throughout working on this project.
 The public launch of this project will have a positive and successful response.

 During the implementation of this project, a lot was learned while working with Unity, C# and a 3D workspace.
 Unity is picky with which version a project was created, C# is not that bad, and I do not like 3D environments.
 Overall, the experience was positive, and I am pleasantly thankful for the opportunity to get to work on such a unique project with a very helpful professor.